-CH_4 + $2O_2 \rightarrow$ $CO_2 +$ $2H_2O$
+$$CH_4$$ + $2O_2 \rightarrow CO_2$ + $2H_2O$

-electron electron oxidized reduced

-donor acceptor donor acceptor

 To further elaborate, the electron donor is essentially the food for the microorganism, and the electron acceptor is the microorganism's means of respiration.
 For heterotrophic microorganisms, typically organic matter serves as the source of electron donor.
-The organic matter in the wastewater is typically expressed in terms of carbonaceous biochemical oxygen demand (CBOD5), chemical oxygen demand (COD), or total organic carbon (TOC).
+The organic matter in the wastewater is typically expressed in terms of carbonaceous biochemical oxygen demand (CBOD $5$ ), chemical oxygen demand (COD), or total organic carbon (TOC).
 The products of the oxidation of the electron donor are carbon dioxide and biomass.